abbreviatedman/spellbound/data/quotes.md

 503
 00:26:45,704 --> 00:26:48,471
-By the power vested in me by...
+By the power vested in me by…

 504
 00:26:48,507 --> 00:26:51,608